 So, Is Using A Carousel A Good Idea?

-Well, a carousel is liked by designers because it would look great on several websites by showing multiple pieces of content in a very stylish way and with good animation.
+Well, a carousel is liked by web designer professionals because it would look great on several websites by showing multiple pieces of content in a very stylish way and with good animation.

-On the other hand, developers and CRO specialists do not like these due to the bad impact that they create on sites.
+The layout adds style to the website design and is a common feature for a homepage, blog, or other imagery.
+On the other hand, developers and CRO specialists do not like these due to the bad impact that they create on sites and its layout.

 Common issues include:

-- Only a small percentage actually click on a slide.
+- Only a small percentage of site visitors actually click on a slide .

-- Content goes unread because readers are not clicking through the whole slider.
+- Content goes unread because readers are not clicking through the whole slider and will skim through the carousel content.

 - Confuse people by offering multiple items at the same time.